Effective Date: June 28, 2006

 a.
 The NASA Administrator shall be responsible for the following:

-(1) Ensuring the preparation of the annual Audit Follow-up Report, pursuant to the Inspector General Act (as amended), as a component of the annual Agency Financial Report (AFR).
+(1) Ensuring the preparation of the annual Audit Follow-up Report, pursuant to the Inspector General Act (as amended), as a component of the annual Agency Financial Report (AFR); and required reporting in conjunction with P.L.
+115-414 "Good Accounting Obligation in Government Act."

 (2) Appointing a NASA AFO.